ArenaNet: Guild Wars: Nightfall

 Guild Wars Nightfall, the third chapter in the Guild Wars saga, was released on October 27, 2006.
 As with the previous chapters, this is a stand-alone product, but it can be merged with the previous campaigns to enhance the gaming experience.
 This third chapter introduces a new world map, two new professions (the Dervish and Paragon), a new PvP mode, but its most remarkable new feature is the introduction of "Heroes" who travel with the character between missions and campaigns and are fully customizable by the player.

 Guild Wars: Eye of the North

 Eye of the North is the first true expansion pack in the Guild Wars series.
-Released on August 31, 2007, it requires one of three earlier full campaigns, and introduces two new races—the Asura and the Norn—that will be playable in the upcoming Guild Wars 2.
-It is intended to bridge the gap to Guild Wars 2 by means of a Hall of Monuments, a mechanism that allows transferring achievements in the original series to the sequel.
+Released on August 31, 2007, it requires one of three earlier full campaigns, and introduces two new races—the Asura and the Norn—that would later become playable in Guild Wars 2.
+It was intended to bridge the gap to Guild Wars 2 by means of a Hall of Monuments, a mechanism that allows transferring achievements in the original series to the sequel.